 Ingredients

-You'll only need a few simple ingredients to make this keto chocolate whipped cream.
+You'll only need a few simple ingredients to make this dessert.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 - Heavy whipping cream: You can use one without any gums or thickeners, but do make sure it's labeled as "whipping" cream.
 You want it to have enough fat.